BobBuildTool/bob/doc/manpages/bob-clean.rst

 Workspaces that hold source code are never deleted by default.
 Add the ``-s`` option to consider these workspace directories too.
-Bob will still check each SCM in an unreferenced workspace for mdoifications.
+Bob will still check each SCM in an unreferenced workspace for modifications.
 If the SCM checkout has been modified in any way (e.g. changed or untracked files, unpushed commits) then the workspace is kept.
 Use ``-f`` to also delete such workspaces too.